SILAsiaPub/AppBuilder-Companion/FiguringOutStylesForKeywordsInSab.md

 ### Third experiment

 You can style all **a:link** to remove the underscore and and change the background color.
 But that will affect all links.
-But we can conclude from that unlike the HTML the App keywords and footnotes are **a** hyperlinks
+But we can conclude from that unlike the HTML the App keywords and footnotes are **a** hyperlinks not spans.

 I tried **a:active** and it works, but does so only while it is being touched.